If you identify as Aboriginal you have rights under the Criminal Code. These rights are called Gladue rights.

 It doesn't matter whether you live on reserve or off reserve.

-Gladue rights are a way that judges can try to make sure that you're treated fairly.
+Gladue rights are a way judges make sure you're treated fairly.
 Gladue rights also encourages judges to come up with a sentence that will help you and your community heal.

 When sentencing or setting bail, the judge:

-It's your right to have Gladue applied to your case.
+It's your right to have Gladue rights applied to your case.
 Your lawyer should do everything possible to make sure your Gladue rights are respected.
-Only you can waive your Gladue rights.
-Even if you don't have a lawyer, the judge must still apply Gladue.
+Even if you don't have a lawyer, the judge must still apply Gladue rights.

-You must tell the court that you're Aboriginal as soon as possible.
+You must tell the court as soon as possible that you're Aboriginal.
 The judge will want to know about you, your family, and your community.
 The judge will also need to know about what kinds of community sentences are available to you.

 A Gladue report gives detailed information about your background to:

-Your lawyer or an advocate can help you prepare your Gladue report.
+You, an advocate, or a trained Gladue writer can prepare your Gladue report.
 If you're working with a legal aid lawyer, Legal Aid may be able to provide a trained writer to prepare your report for free.

 In this video, Gladue report writer Anisa White explains restorative justice, Gladue rights, and Gladue reports.